CLNEulalia/Express-Mongoose/readme.md

 ```
 > use todo
-> db.todo.find()
+> db.todos.find()
 ```

 ## Aside: CRUD (5 min / 1:50)

 CRUD is an acronym you'll hear a lot: it captures all of the operations we can perform on data in our application.
 CRUD stands for:

-* Create - make a new instance of our data
+- Create - make a new instance of our data
-* Read - view our data
+- Read - view our data
-* Update - edit an existing data instance
+- Update - edit an existing data instance
-* Delete - remove an existing piece of data
+- Delete - remove an existing piece of data

 As we're building out the routes for working with our data, we'll be building them to perform full CRUD.
 That means we'll have routes for creating, reading, updating and deleting data in our application.